This guide describes a set of teaching practices that have been found to improve student achievement by making instruction explicit.

 Sequence these tasks so that students can learn step by step.

 • Chunk learning into small, manageable tasks.
 By breaking down the curriculum into smaller tasks, you reduce memory overload.
-This means students can focus on what needs to be learned now rather than trying to learn everything all at once1.
+This means students can focus on what needs to be learned now rather than trying to learn everything all at once.1

 • Sequence tasks to meet students where they are at in their learning.
-Take care to ensure that the tasks build on students’ existing knowledge and are neither too easy nor too challenging2.
-For example, when teaching a geography class about Australia’s neighbours, your students may first need to learn which countries are Australia’s neighbours (so the task is not too challenging), though if your students already know Australia’s neighbours, they could instead learn about some of the characteristics of these countries (so that the task is not too easy).
+Take care to ensure that the tasks build on students’ existing knowledge and are neither too easy nor too challenging.2 For example, when teaching a geography class about Australia’s neighbours, your students may first need to learn which countries are Australia’s neighbours (so the task is not too challenging), though if your students already know Australia’s neighbours, they could instead learn about some of the characteristics of these countries (so that the task is not too easy).

-• Make sure your students master each task before moving onto the next one.
+• Make sure your students master each task before moving on to the next one.
 You can assess a student’s mastery of a topic by formatively assessing students after each task to see what they have and have not learned.

-As students become more proficient, gradually remove scaffolding to allow for more independent problem solving.
+As students become more proficient, gradually remove scaffolding to allow for more independent problem-solving.

 • Begin with a ‘worked example’ that clearly and concisely demonstrates how to complete the task.
-A worked example shows (or ‘models’) all the steps required to complete a task or solve a problem; for example, a fully solved algebraic equation or a step-by-step guide outlining each component required for an essay.
-Make sure that every step needed to complete the task is fully explained and clearly shown3.
+A worked example shows (or ‘models’) all the steps required to complete a task or solve a problem – for example, a fully solved algebraic equation or a step-by-step guide outlining each component required for an essay.
+Make sure that every step needed to complete the task is fully explained and clearly shown.3

 • Supplement this first worked example with others that gradually introduce different elements of the task or alternative ways of completing it.
 Ensure that each new worked example presents only one new point at a time.

-4 Martin and Evans, 2018.
+4 Martin & Evans, 2018

 Students retain knowledge and skills when practice is deliberate and purposeful.

 • Make sure your students practise more than once.
-Provide your students with multiple opportunities to practise their skills and deepen their understanding – this also helps to retain learning in long-term memory, so your students will find it is easy to retrieve it in the future5.
+Provide your students with multiple opportunities to practise their skills and deepen their understanding – this also helps to retain learning in long-term memory, so your students will find it is easy to retrieve it in the future.5

 • Get students to use what they have learned when practising.
-Ask your students questions that require specific answers and then require them to give explanations about how their answers were determined6.
+Ask your students questions that require specific answers and then require them to give explanations about how their answers were determined.6

 • Actively supervise and interact with your students as they practise.
-Provide immediate elaboration and explanations as needed7.
-This does not mean telling your students the answer, but providing prompts and scaffolds as required8.
+Provide immediate elaboration and explanations as needed.7 This does not mean telling your students the answer, but providing prompts and scaffolds as required.8

-6 Martin and Evans, 2018.
+6 Martin & Evans, 2018

-7 Martin and Evans, 2018.
+7 Martin & Evans, 2018

-8 Archer and Hughes, 2011.
+8 Archer & Hughes, 2011

 Make learning more efficient by reducing memory overload.

 • Begin lessons by explaining to your students what they will be learning.
-Your students should know how each lesson links to prior learning and why it is important for them to learn it9.
+Your students should know how each lesson links to prior learning and why it is important for them to learn it.9

-• Present all the information required to complete a task together (i.e. in one place and at one time).
+• Present all the information required to complete a task together (i.e., in one place and at one time).
 For example, present a diagram and any necessary explanation in one slide instead of two.
-This way your students do not have to struggle to ‘hold’ information in their heads while simultaneously learning new information10.
+This way your students do not have to struggle to ‘hold’ information in their heads while simultaneously learning new information.10

 • Remove information that your students already know or is not directly relevant to the task.
-This will help your students to manage the memory overload of learning something new11.
+This will help your students to manage the memory overload of learning something new.11

 9 Ellis and Worthington, 1994.